 We then measure our clients whilst considering life style requirements and exercise regime.
 There are, on average, nineteen basic measures that we take.
 These are passed on to our in-house Master Bespoke Shirt Maker, David Gale, who, keeping with the ancient tradition, constructs a paper pattern by hand.

 These are then digitised at the manufacturing facility into computer aided design (CAD) machine for cutting the fabrics.
 This faithfully copies the original paper pattern and allows for pattern manipulation.
 This in turn enables us to fully match our striped and checked fabrics at centres – front, back, sleeves, collars, cuffs and gauntlets.

 A sample shirt is then constructed from one of the chosen fabrics and sent to the client.
 As the fabric used is 100% cotton, natural shrinkage occurs during washing.
 After three to four washes, the shirt will be at the correct fitting size.
 This is taken into consideration when the patterns are made.

 If required, we then fine tune the shirt to the client’s satisfaction and once approved, the remaining shirts are completed.
-There are a minimum or four shirts for every client’s the first order.
+There are a minimum of four shirts for every client’s first order.